lagraham337/SummaryApp/OCR_micros/README.md

 <br></br>
 However, if you run into trouble, please reference the <a href='https://zeromq.org/get-started/'>ZeroMQ documentation</a>.

-To run server.py, run the following command in your terminal.
+To run server.py, copy the following command in your terminal.
 Make sure you are in the OCR_micros directory.

 ```
 python3 server.py